ReactiveBayes/GraphPPL.jl/docs/src/user-guide.md

 Probabilistic models incorporate elements of randomness to describe an event or phenomenon by using random variables and probability theory.
 A probabilistic model can be represented visually by using probabilistic graphical models (PGMs).
 A factor graph is a type of PGM that is well suited to cast inference tasks in terms of graphical manipulations.

-`GraphPPL.jl` is a Julia package presenting a model specification language for probabilistic models and uses the `ReactiveMP.jl` package as a backend for a factor graph creation.
+`GraphPPL.jl` is a Julia package presenting a model specification language for probabilistic models.

 ## Model specification